Lab News

 Dr. Du has received secondary appointments in the Department of Mechanical Engineering and the Department of Computer Science at Vanderbilt University.
 These interdisciplinary affiliations reflect the lab’s commitment to advancing research at the intersection of electronics, robotics, and computing.

-January 2025
+Jan 2025

 -